Skip to main content

 Chef profile

 Cultivate a more personal relationship between your customers and your business by familiarizing them with your head chef.
 In an interview-style marketing email, present your customers with a closer look at their everyday life and hobbies.
-In addition, give them more insight into how your chef creates their culinary masterpieces.
-Don’t forget to include other relevant content such as photos of the delicious dishes and your chef in action to increase click through rates.
+Give them more insight into how your chef creates their culinary masterpieces.

+Don’t forget to include other relevant content, such as photos of the delicious dishes and your chef in action, to increase click-through rates.

-Seasonal menu overview
+New seasonal menu overview

 During the holiday season, give your customers an overview of your seasonal menu in your marketing emails.
 Invite customers to try out new dishes that have an extra festive flair.
-As a part of your email strategy, get in the holiday spirit and impress your customers by setting a food drive or giving out gift card incentives.
+As part of your email strategy, get in the holiday spirit and impress your customers by setting up a food drive or giving out gift card incentives.

 Highlight a menu item